 For me the heart of If You’re Feeling Sinister has always been the title track and “Get Me Away from Here, I’m Dying,” a pair of hilarious heartbreakers, hummable and mischievous, comfortably situated beside each other at the beginning of the album’s second half.
 The latter is in first person and slips between Murdoch’s own experiences and those of a fictional boy from a story he read.
 When he sings the title line again and again toward the end of the track it is surprisingly celebratory, a fracturing, or maybe even an exorcism, of despair.
 The consolation of literature is there, the consolation of melancholy and a motive for making music (“Nobody writes them like they used to so it may as well be me“).

 “If You’re Feeling Sinister,” in contrast, describes a few characters, vividly alive through brief description, each at a personal crossroads.
 It weaves a jaunty rhythm and a somber tone into something playfully moving, full of particulars that tempt one to read into them.
 Like the album as a whole, it is both a delightful pop song and a miniature world that draws one further and further in.
-Doing two things at once was a trademark of Belle and Sebastian at this point.
-And the fact that If You’re Feeling Sinister continues to exude its magic a decade later is a testament to their skill at doing so, at crafting music with dimension and depth in a languidly enticing form indebted, in equal measure, to the past and their own distinct sense for creating songs that only seem to grow richer with the passing years.
+Doing two things at once was already a trademark of Belle and Sebastian by this point.
+And the fact that If You’re Feeling Sinister continues to exude its magic so many years later is a testament to their skill at doing so, at crafting music with dimension and depth in a languidly enticing form indebted, in equal measure, to the past and their own distinct sense for creating songs that only seem to grow richer with the passing years.